What We Stand For

 We are proud to work with

 Working in partnership is one of our core values.
-We are proud to partner with these outstanding entities, working together to solve the critical issues for child and family mental health and psychosocial wellbeing.
+We are proud to have current and past partnerships with these outstanding entities, working together to solve the critical issues for child and family mental health and psychosocial wellbeing.

 The story behind the logo

 Bringing people together for children and families.
 Together, we can ensure children’s ability to grow, learn and develop to their full potential.
 And reach for a life in peace, love and safe environment.
 As any child deserve.